RachelCarroll2018/Credit-Card-Transactions-using-SQL/README.md

 Fraud is prevalent these days, whether you are a small taco shop or a large international business.
 While there are emerging technologies that employ machine learning and artificial intelligence to detect fraud, many instances of fraud detection still require strong data analytics to find abnormal charges.

-In this homework assignment, you will apply your new SQL skills to analyze historical credit card transactions and consumption patterns in order to identify possible fraudulent transactions.
+In this project I analyzed historical credit card transactions and consumption patterns in order to identify possible fraudulent transactions.

-You are asked to accomplish three main tasks:
+The three main tasks at hand:

 1) Define a database model to store the credit card transactions data and create a new PostgreSQL database using your model.